-The Sasol Solar Challenge is South Africa’s biennial competition for talented engineering teams from around the world to challenge each other to cover as much distance as possible as they travel on public roads from Pretoria to Stellenbosch.
+The Sasol Solar Challenge is South Africa’s biennial competition for talented engineering teams from around the world to challenge each other to cover as much distance as possible as they travel on public roads from Johannesburg to Stellenbosch.

-The eight-day event spans more than 2 500 km, with local and international teams putting newly developed technology to the test as they pass through SA towns.
+The eight-day event traditionally spans more than 2 500 km, with local and international teams putting newly developed technology to the test as they pass through SA towns.

 This tough competition proves challenging for even the best international solar teams.
 Each day, solar cars and their support vehicles traverse a route of 250 – 300 km.
 There are three major stops on each stage: the start line – the Control Stop – and the finish line.

 Solar teams set off in convoys, crossing the start line in the same order they finished the previous day’s stage.
-More than a dozen teams will set off a minute apart, leaving cheering supporters behind to embark on the long day ahead.

 CONTROL STOPS AND LOOPS